 Gateway Carbondale’s Clinical Supervisor Rachel Ott and counselors Christina Gordon and Sarah Toigo answered some of the pressing questions people had for them regarding teen substance abuse.
-Their site, Gateway Carbondale, features an adolescent program specific to young girls to address the physical, emotional and environmental factors of addiction.

 Some parents think exposing their kids to alcohol early will make them dislike it.
 Is this true or is it wishful thinking that could cause more harm than good?

 “Due to a child’s biological, social, economic and/or environmental factors, exposure to alcohol and drugs can cause the onset or initiation of an addiction.
 So parents exposing their kids to alcohol and drugs can be a gateway to their abuse.
 It would most likely cause more harm than good.”

 Since most teens will try or partake in illicit drug use, how will a parent know when to get them help for teen substance abuse?

 “It is important to keep lines of communication open so that your teen feels comfortable coming to you if they are having problems.
 Talk to your teen about the pros and cons of using drugs and alcohol.
 If you are noticing a change in behavior or personality (e.g., declining grades, withdrawing from friends, family and extracurricular activities) it is likely time to seek help.”

 What advice do you have for parents that are struggling with a teen addicted to drugs presently?